xiix0/scam/README.md

-You will be traveling and coming into a fortune.
+You have a truly strong individuality.